masterHAWK99/tsx-react/CONTRIBUTING.md

 ## Gitflow

-- Checkout a new branch in your repo, use folder before, accordingly to branch intentions and the key after slash.
+dd- Checkout a new branch in your repo, use folder before, accordingly to branch intentions and the key after slash.

 ```bash
    git checkout -b hotfix/FE#1